pranyubala/subsettle/README.md

 1. Connect a Solana wallet (Phantom)
 2. Switch your network to Devnet
 3. Generate an invoice OR run the AI agent demo
 4. Open the generated payment link
+5. Fill in any required contact information and billing address to complete the checkout

 ### Use the Test Card: